-Our Experience-based Entry Scheme allows you to be considered for entry to an undergraduate course through an assessment of your ability to succeed in higher education.
+Our Experience-Based Entry Scheme allows you to be considered for entry to any course through an assessment of your ability to succeed in higher education.

-To apply via Experience Based Entry, students are required to undertake an interview with an assigned representative of SAE and provide supporting evidence that may include:
+To apply via the Experience-Based Entry pathway, students are required to undertake an interview with SAE and provide supporting evidence that may include:

-A portfolio of relevant materials that demonstrates creative aptitude, knowledge, technical skills and abilities, or experience in a particular field.
+- a portfolio/examples of relevant materials that may demonstrate qualities like creative aptitude, knowledge, technical skills and abilities, or experience in a particular field.

-In addition, candidates may also be asked to undertake an exam or written assignment to satisfactorily demonstrate the capacity to meet the course requirements or provide examples and/or portfolio of work.
+In addition, candidates may also be asked to undertake an exam or written assignment to demonstrate their capacity to meet the course requirements.

-In all cases, Experience Based Entry into a Higher Education course will only be granted to students with a minimum Year 10 level of schooling.
+In all cases, Experience-Based Entry into an SAE course will only be granted to students with a minimum Year 10 level of schooling.

 Aboriginal and Torres Strait Islander people

-All Aboriginal and Torres Strait Islander Students who do not meet the Direct Entry requirements for SAE Higher Education Programs are encouraged to discuss their personal circumstances with the SAE admissions team and arrange for an interview.
-Free call SAE on 1 800 723 338 to speak to the admissions team.
+All Aboriginal and Torres Strait Islander students who do not meet the Direct Entry requirements for our courses are encouraged to discuss their personal circumstances with the SAE admissions team and arrange for an interview.
+Free call on 1800 723 338 to speak with the team today.